gAndy50/RubySFML3/README.md

 # RubySFML3

 These are SFML 3 Bindings for Ruby.
 These use the Ruby Gem FFI.
+You will need to include the full path of where you have the DLLs/shared libraries under Windows.
+Same goes for assets such as images and audio.

 # EXAMPLE
 ```ruby